todiane/corri-construction-p3/README.md

 Contractor can input details of other payments that need to be removed from their pay e.g. student loan or pension.

+The ability to edit information already added if it is incorrect without having to start again.

 ## Checks
 Things that the app checks for